a16z/magi/README.md

 docker compose up -d
 ```

-If the previous step yields an error mentionign permissions.
+If the previous step fails with a permission denied error.
 Try running the command with `sudo`.

 The docker setup contains a Grafana dashboard.
 To view sync progress, you can check the dashboard at `http://localhost:3000`.
 Alternatively, you can view Magi's logs by running `docker logs magi --follow`.